 - If you're configuring ADI through a proxy, you'll need to also follow the instructions on this article.

-- Make sure you have this information ready:
+- Make sure you have the following domain information ready:

 NOTE: If you have multiple domains with user objects for synchronization, you’ll want to have that information ready as well.
 See: Multiple Source Domain Support